mertenvg/Depend/README.md

      * it's namespace.
      *
      * $params can be specified by name using 'paramName' => 'paramValue'
      * or by index 0 => 'paramValue'.
-You may also provide a \Depend\Descriptor
+You may also provide a \Manager\ClassDescriptor
      * returned by the describe method as a paramValue so that it can be
      * resolved at the time of creating your class.
      *
      * $actions must be an array containing only InjectorInterface
      * implementations.
 Other objects/values will be ignored.
      *
-     * $reflectionClass is used internally by Depend for optimization
+     * $reflectionClass is used internally by Manager for optimization
      * purposes to avoid recreating ReflectionClass objects.
      */
     $dm->describe(